jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

 (5) Such debt is recoverable by action at the suit of the chief executive on behalf of the Crown.
 (6) The right to recover drawback as a debt due to the Crown under this section is not affected by the fact that a bond or other security has been given in respect of the unshipment or relanding or unpacking of the goods before export.
 (7) Where under this section drawback is allowed to any person, the chief executive may, in his or her discretion, apply the whole or any part of the sum allowed towards the payment of any duty that is payable by that person.
-(8) Except as the chief executive of the Ministry of Economic Development may permit, this section does not apply to duties imposed under the Dumping and Countervailing Duties Act 1988.
+(8) Except as the chief executive of the Ministry of Economic Development may permit, this section does not apply to duties imposed under the Dumping and Countervailing Duties Act 1988 or under the Trade (Safeguard Measures) Act 2014.
 (9) This section does not apply to any goods that are, by regulations made under the Tariff Act 1988, declared to be goods to which this section does not apply.

 ### 118 Regulations may prescribe minimum duty collectable, value of goods below which duty need not be collected, minimum duty refundable, and minimum drawback allowable